dmbarbour/glas/docs/GlasProg.md

 ### Non-Deterministic Choice

-I propose to represent access to non-deterministic choice as a primitive (instead of handler).

-There are a few reasons for this.
-First, it does us very little good to intercept non-deterministic choice within a program.
-Only at the level of a runtime or interpreter might we heuristically guide non-deterministic choice to a useful outcome.
-Second, we may still control non-deterministic choice via annotations, i.e. to indicate a subprogram is observably deterministic, or at least does not introduce non-determinism (though it may invoke non-deterministic handlers).
-Third, use of non-deterministic choice in assertions, fuzz testing, etc. make it awkward to present as a handler.

-Not quite sure what I want to call this.
-Perhaps '%choice'.
+I propose to express non-deterministic choice as a primitive, not relying entirely on runtime 'effects' to introduce non-determinism.
+This doesn't truly reduce control over where choice is introduced.
+Relevantly, we could introduce a few annotations to control use of choice:

+* annotation to reject choice entirely (forbid non-deterministic effects and RPC, too)
+* annotation to reject *introduction* of choice (choice allowed via methods in scope)

+Beyond a few annotations, we might want to introduce some means to control non-deterministic choice.
+However, I'm unclear what this might be.

 ### Unit Types